sakuratsuyu/sakuratsuyu/README.md

 ## About Me

-- 🌱 I’m currently learning 3D computer vision.
+- 🌱 I’m currently learning computer graphics and 3D computer vision, especially on rendering topic.
 - 🐧 A user of **Arch Linux** with
 	- **i3wm**
 	- **neovim**.
 (Don't code with an explorer!👻)